Peterson Award Dinner

 The Peterson Business Award is named in honor of Clementine Lockwood Peterson, whose 1992 bequest of $25 million made possible a new 32,000 square-foot wing at the Greenwich Library.
 Designed by renowned architect Cesar Pelli, this wing contains expanded business and music collections.
 Mrs. Peterson's gift was made in memory of her son, Jonathan, and her husband, J. Whitney Peterson.
 The Peterson Business Award was conceived in order to celebrate Mrs. Peterson's extraordinary generosity and to recognize outstanding business leadership.

-For additional information about the Peterson Dinner or tickets to this event, please contact Sharlene Cameron, Greenwich Library Development Director, at (203) 622-7957, or send an e-mail
+For additional information or tickets to this event, please contact Sarah Falvo, Greenwich Library Development Director, at (203) 622-7957 or send an e-mail

 Below is a list of past honorees and presenters.